oxford-arc/arc-software-guide/docs/source/apps/arc_apptainer.rst

    #SBATCH --time=00:10:00
    #SBATCH --partition=devel

-   module load OpenMPI/4.1.4-GCC-12.2.0
+   module load OpenMPI/5.0.3-GCC-13.3.0

+   export PMIX_MCA_psec=native

-   mpirun singularity run /apps/common/examples/singularity/containers/mpi_test.simg
+   mpirun singularity run /apps/common/examples/singularity/containers/mpi-test-2024a.sif

 Once submitted with the ``sbatch`` command the output from the above script should look something like the following::